impradeep22/Python/README.md

 # Python
-This repo contain the Projects related to python
+This contain the projects related to python langauge.